 (5) If the licensing authority refuses to renew a dangerous goods vehicle licence, the authority must inform the applicant in writing of the refusal and of the reasons for the refusal.

+[Regulation 234 amended: SL 2024/22 r.
+14.]

 235. Licence periods

 (1) A dangerous goods vehicle licence takes effect on the day on which the licence is granted or a later day specified in the licence.